ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/README.md

 Ligand heavy-atom RMSD was calculated to monitor changes in ligand position and conformation relative to the reference structure over the course of the simulation.

 This metric is useful for evaluating:
-- ligand pose stability,
+- ligand pose stability
-- conformational rearrangement,
+- conformational rearrangement
-- and major deviations from the initial bound state.
+- major deviations from the initial bound state

 ### 2. Ligand–Pocket Center-of-Mass Distance

-The center-of-mass (COM) distance between the ligand and the selected binding-pocket reference group was calculated to assess positional retention of the ligand within the pocket environment.
+The center-of-mass (COM) distance between the ligand and the selected binding-pocket reference group was calculated to assess ligand proximity to the pocket environment.

 This metric helps identify:
-- stable residence within the binding site,
+- maintained proximity to the binding-site region
-- gradual displacement,
+- gradual displacement from the predefined pocket
-- or larger-scale movement away from the pocket.
+- larger-scale movement away from the pocket region

 ### 3. Ligand–Protein Hydrogen Bonds

-Hydrogen bond analysis was performed to quantify polar interactions formed between the ligand and the protein during the trajectory.
+Hydrogen-bond analysis was performed to quantify polar interactions formed between the ligand and the protein during the trajectory.

 This metric provides information on:
-- persistence of ligand–protein polar contacts,
+- persistence of ligand–protein polar contacts
-- changes in interaction patterns across replicas,
+- changes in interaction patterns across replicas
-- and the degree of interaction support for the bound state.
+- interaction-level context for ligand pose behavior

 ---

 ## Interpretation

-The combined interpretation of ligand RMSD, ligand–pocket COM distance, and ligand–protein hydrogen bond profiles allows discrimination between different ligand behaviors, including:
+Ligand RMSD, ligand–pocket COM distance, and ligand–protein hydrogen-bond profiles were interpreted together to describe ligand behavior across replicas.
+These combined metrics help distinguish between:

-- stable ligand retention within the binding pocket,
+- ligand retention near the binding-pocket region
-- local pose rearrangement while remaining pocket-associated,
+- local pose rearrangement while remaining pocket-proximal
-- weakening of ligand–protein interactions,
+- weakening or loss of persistent ligand–protein interactions
-- and partial or complete ligand dissociation.
+- larger ligand displacement from the predefined pocket region

 Because no single metric is sufficient on its own, these analyses were interpreted together to provide a more reliable description of ligand behavior across the three replicas.